 Parking.
-Complimentary media parking should be provided at all championship host sites.
+Media parking should be provided at all championship host sites.
 The media coordinator should determine if it would be more effective to use parking passes or a parking list.
 If passes are used, the host institution must generate them.
 Media shuttle systems may also be used provided any costs are approved in advance by the specific sport committee and NCAA championships staff liaison.

 Media Workroom.
-If possible, a media workroom should be designated at each site, where media members can be provided a workspace.
+If necessary, a media workroom should be designated at each site, where media members can file stories following competition.
 The workroom should provide an adequate amount of media seating, electrical outlets, complimentary wireless internet access and a pool of high-speed internet lines, if possible.
-Each school's media guides and/or postseason guides, along with any materials the host institution distributes (statistics, game notes, quotes, etc.), should be provided in this area.
+Each school's media guides and/or postseason guides, along with any materials the host institution distributes (statistics, game notes, guotes, etc.), should be located in this area.